gmanatwk/aspnet-core-training/Module05-Entity-Framework-Core/Exercises/Exercise01-Basic-EF-Core-Setup.md

 ## 🎯 Objective
 Set up Entity Framework Core in an ASP.NET Core application and implement basic CRUD operations for a simple entity.

+## 🌐 **Demo Application**
+After completing all Module 05 exercises, your application will have a comprehensive demo interface available at `http://localhost:5000` (or your configured port).
+The demo page includes:
+- Interactive LINQ query testing
+- Product catalog and bookstore APIs
+- Real-time database connectivity testing
+- Links to all EF Core endpoints and patterns

+**Preview the final result:** Check the `wwwroot/index.html` in the source code to see the complete EF Core demonstration you're building toward!

 ## ⏱️ Time Allocation
 **Total Time**: 30 minutes
 - Setup and Configuration: 10 minutes